AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module15/ex3.md

 ![DSWLI](./images/aephnbo.png)

-Download this notebook and unzip its content to the desktop of your local computer.
 Download this notebook **LumaCarInsurancePropensityScoringRecipe.ipynb.zip** from your **Environment Variables** and unzip its content to the desktop of your local computer.

 ![DSWLI](./images/dt.png)